SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  BasicDecider
+net.sourceforge.seqware.pipeline.deciders.BasicDecider
-net.sourceforge.seqware.pipeline.deciders.BasicDeciderThe decider from which all other deciders came
+The decider from which all other deciders came

 | Command-line option | Description |
 |--------------------|--------------|